seL4/util_libs/elfloader-tool/README.md

 ## RISC-V

-On RISC-V the elfloader is launched by the `bbl`, which is integrated in the seL4 build system.
-The `bbl` brings up secondary cores, and the elfloader uses SBI to provide a serial output on RISC-V.
+The elfloader on RISC-V basically follows the ARM platforms.
+However, due to the lack of available platforms, only two ways are currently supported actively: building it as ELF file or binary image.
+In bot cases the platform must provide a [SBI](https://github.com/riscv/riscv-sbi-doc) implementation, which will be used by the elfloader for the log output channel and the multicore boot.
+The seL4 build system allows building [`OpenSBI`](https://github.com/riscv/opensbi) with the elfloader as payload.
+The [`bbl`](https://github.com/riscv/riscv-pk) Support has been dropped, because it is superseded by `OpenSBI`.

 ## Driver framework